IzzyFigueroa/employee_tracker_app/README.md

  Please contact me at izzyfigueroa6@gmail.com

   ## Description
  This is a README.md for the Employee Tracker App.
-This application allows the user to view all employees, departments, salaries. managers an more!
+This application allows the user to view all employees, departments, salaries. managers and more!
 New roles/departments/employees can be added.
 Employees can also be updated.

   ## Installation
  Users just need to type 'npm start' in their terminal